Best file explorer software for Mac

 As the name suggests, Path Finder looks similar to the Finder native to macOS, with the only difference — it makes paths visible, making navigation and switching between levels of the system simple and straightforward.
 It also comes with an additional set of modules.
 These are quick actions.
 To use one, all you have to do is go to Window > Modules and select the action you want to perform.
 Then just drag it to the main window, and it will be carried out.
 There is a variety of these modules — from showing information about a file to sending it to Trash or changing permissions.

 5. Commander One

-The last in our list of the best file managers for your Mac is another potential Finder replacement.
-Commander One, like Forklift, has a dual-pane interface, allowing you to work on files in two different locations simultaneously.
-Those locations can be local, such as your startup disk or connected storage drives, or remotes – Commander One supports FTP, SFTP, WebDAV, Amazon S3, and most popular cloud storage and backup services.
+One more app in our list of the best file managers for your Mac is another potential Finder replacement.
+Commander One, like ForkLift, has a dual-pane interface, allowing you to work on files in two different locations simultaneously.
+Those locations can be local, such as your startup disk or connected storage drives, or remote ones — Commander One supports FTP, SFTP, WebDAV, Amazon S3, and most popular cloud storage and backup services.

 You can search using regular expressions, and there are lots of keyboard shortcuts to allow you to work quickly on files.
 One really neat feature is that you can mount iOS devices like an iPhone or iPad and copy files to and from them.
 And Commander One can also open lots of different file archive types, meaning you don’t need a separate app to do that.

 fman is a small app with a dual-pane interface.
 The main benefit of the app is that it does not require a lot of system resources to work properly, meaning that it will be your top choice if your Mac is running slow or low on disk space but you still need an alternative to the Finder.
 You can use it to copy or move files as well as explore directories.